tiendu/tiendu.github.io/_posts/2026-06-07-something-is-missing-eng.md

 categories: ["Personal Notes & Reflections"]
 ---

-It's around 2:30 in the morning and I'm watching a kitchen renovation video in a house I'll never own.
+It's around 2:30 AM and I'm watching a kitchen renovation video in a house I'll never own.

 I don't know how I got here.
 Well, that's not true.
 I know exactly how I got here.
 One recommendation became another recommendation, then another one after that.
 The algorithm didn't trick me.
 I walked here willingly.
 Still, there's always this strange moment when I look up from the screen and wonder what exactly I thought I was going to find.
 Not in the video.
 Beyond the video.